-- Agendas are published a minimum of 72 hours before a meeting; - Council Meeting Minutes are published on the Town's website within 14 days after the meeting; and - Committee Meeting Minutes are published within 7 days after the meeting.
+- Agendas are published a minimum of 72 hours before a meeting; - Council Meeting Minutes are published on the Town's website within 14 days after the meeting; and - Committee Meeting Minutes are published within seven days after the meeting.

 The Town's website contains Agendas and Minutes of Council Meetings from 2015 to present.
 Minutes from earlier dates are available for inspection by appointment at the Administration Offices.
-The Claremont Museum holds microfilm Council Minutes from 1903 to 1980.